We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 A doctor can advise about possible benefits and side effects, and they may recommend a more reliable brand.

-A person with hypertension will benefit from avoiding substances that can raise blood pressure, including:
+A person with hypertension will benefit from avoiding substances that can

 In most cases, high blood pressure is preventable and controllable.
 People can often manage their blood pressure by: